breadli428/eth-computational-models-of-motion/Readme.md

 This feature is realized in the function `TVStack leading(TVStack positions_temp)`.

+For the video demo of this feature please click [here](https://youtu.be/zhJTVJm4UTY).

 ### Circular

 Please select the initial velocities to be orthogonal to initial positions to visualize the implementation of this feature.
 The velocities are initialized in the function `void circular_vel_init()`.
 And please set step size to around 0.50 to observe clear behaviors between different update rules.